awslabs/seed-farmer/docs/source/bootstrapping.md

                                   deploy  [default: no-synth]
-  --profile TEXT                  The AWS profile to initiate a session --region TEXT                   AWS region to use --qualifier TEXT                A qualifier to append to target role (alpha-numeric char max length of 6) --debug / --no-debug            Enable detail logging  [default: no-debug] --help                          Show this message and exit.
+  --profile TEXT                  The AWS profile to initiate a session --region TEXT                   AWS region to use --qualifier TEXT                A qualifier to append to target role (alpha-
+                                  numeric char max length of 6) -pa, --policy-arn TEXT          ARN of existing Policy to attach to Target Role (Deploymenmt Role) This can be use multiple times to create a list, but EACH policy MUST be valid in the Target Account --debug / --no-debug            Enable detail logging  [default: no-debug] --help                          Show this message and exit.
 ```